naimur4062/car-house-client/README.md

 * Conditional rendering
 * props and destructuring

 The advantages of this site: You can buy any kind of car from this website.
-Just choose your car and click on buy now button......
+Just go our site and choose your car and click on buy now button......

+This is the project link (https://carhouse-f64ce.web.app/).

-# Thank You
+Thank You